The 135-acre Old Plank Road Trail was acquired between 1992 and 2006.

 PLAN YOUR ADVENTURE ON THIS TRAIL'S INTERACTIVE MAP

-The Old Plank Road Trail travels 21 miles from Joliet east through New Lenox, Frankfort, Matteson and Park Forest.
+The Old Plank Road Trail travels 22 miles from Joliet east through New Lenox, Frankfort, Matteson, Park Forest and Chicago Heights.

 The trail may be accessed from the following locations managed by the Forest Preserve District: